M1S0-0/M1S0-0/README.md

 ---

 ## 💼 Freelance & Collaborations
-🚀 I am available for **freelance security research projects** and **contract-based smart contract audits**.
-If you are looking for a security partner to test, review, or audit your applications or blockchain systems, feel free to reach out.
+🚀 I am available for freelance security research and contract-based projects across Web2 applications, Web3 platforms, and smart contract audits.
+If you are seeking a security partner to assess, review, or strengthen your systems, feel free to reach out.

 📧 **Contact me directly via the links below.**